Spain: Thousands form human chain around crisis-hit lagoon | DW | 28.08.2021

 Spanish Environment Minister Teresa Ribera has accused the regional government of ignoring possible illegal activities from intensive agriculture in the vicinity of the lagoon.

-Agricultural groups have defended their activites in the area and claim they are complying with environmental laws.
+Agricultural groups have defended their activities in the area and claim they are complying with environmental laws.

 A mid-August heat wave in Spain also contributed to the die-off in Mar Manor, as high temperatures can speed up the eutrophication process.